tpulatha/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 }
 ```

-### Uploading an Image Using SDLFileManager
+### Uploading a File using SDLFileManager
-As of SDL 4.3, we have taken the liberty to make uploading files easier for you. `SDLFileManager` handles uploading files, and keeping track of what already exists and what does not.
+As of SDL 4.3, we have provided a class that makes managing files easier. `SDLFileManager` handles uploading files, like images, and keeping track of what already exists and what does not.
 To assist, there are two classes: `SDLFile` and `SDLArtwork`. `SDLFile` is the base class for file uploads and handles pulling data from local `NSURL`s and `NSData`. `SDLArtwork` is subclass of this, and provides additional functionality such as creating a file from a `UIImage`.

 #### Objective-C
 ```objc